Why e-Procurement Fails in Public Sector, NGOs and PIUs

 Products (the consequence)

 Instead of simplifying procurement and making it smoother, more disciplined and automated, modern e-Procurement products offered to public sector are super heavy, enormously complex and … useless.
+They cover only tiny part of public procurement needs.
 In other words, time and efforts spent for harnessing those products are much more than the energy spent for managing non-electronic procurement.

-Because of reputation risks and to make the reports offered to the electorate good-looking, public institutions rush to buy e-Procurement systems and employ them.
-We witnessed cases where e-Procurement was forced from the very top to public institutions who did not even have internet connection (Kenya) and cases where applying for citizenship in the country is easier and quicker than registering as a vendor in the e-Procurement system (Mauritius).
+Because of reputation risks and to make the reports offered to electorate good-looking, public institutions rush to buy e-Procurement systems and employ them.
+We witnessed cases where e-Procurement was forced from the very top to public institutions, who did not even have internet connection.
+There were also cases where applying for citizenship in the country is easier and quicker than registering as a vendor in the e-Procurement system.

-Recognizing the above, Procurement Network has put the right people and ideology together to eventually develop the e-Procurement software specifically for public institutions, NGOs and PIUs.
+Today's urge is to put right people and ideology together to eventually develop the e-Procurement software specifically for public and governmental institutions, IGOs, UN agencies, MDBs, NGOs and PIUs.